 Each piece in the exhibition reflects different aspects of how El Varal and the neighboring Chiteje de Garabato are being positively transformed with new skills, amaranth production, a more nutritious diet, and with increased levels of service and collaboration.
 Margarita empowered by Mexico Tierra de Amaranto with knowledge, work ethic, and other tools is playing the key role in this transformation.

+“Before Mexico Tierra de Amaranto I did not know how to read or write, now I am reading and writing and learning how to use the computer”.
 “I want every person in my community to plant and consume amaranth.
 I want to help reduce obesity and diabetes.
 That can be done with a balanced diet that includes amaranth”.

 About the Project